ImgBotApp/InternetNL/test/siteipv6/passed/description_en.md

 Congratulations!
-Your website is reachable for visitors with modern IPv6 addresses making it fully part of the modern Internet.
+Your website is reachable for visitors using modern internet addresses, making it fully part of the modern Internet.